 In addition to the Board of Directors, the team supporting the Copper Corridor Economic Development Coalition includes:

 Mila Besich-Lira was elected as Mayor of the Town of Superior, AZ in 2017.
 Mila served on the Superior Town Council from 2013-2017.
 She also has served as a member of the Superior Unified School District Governing board since 2010.
 Mila serves the Executive Director of the Copper Corridor Economic Development Coalition and is the Advertising Director and a reporter for the Copper Area News publishers.
 For the past 10 years, she has run her own company, Miracle Executive Services.
 She is the Executive Director of Legends of Superior Trails.
 Mila is currently Vice-President of the Superior Optimist Club and a member of the Superior Chamber of Commerce Board of Directors.

 Jim served over ten years with the Peace Corps both as a volunteer and as staff in Paraguay, the Dominican Republic and Nicaragua.
 As the Country Director for Global Communities in Guatemala he led the Communities in Transition project.
 Jim taught non-profit management at the INCAE/ Costa Rica graduate school.
 He was the Sustainable Development Manager at the Marlin Mine in Guatemala and, later, Goldcorp Regional Director for Sustainable Development for Central & South America.
 He has consulted in the extractives industry in the US, Canada, Latin America and Saudi Arabia.
 Jim served as the Community Manager at Resolution Copper in Superior, Arizona.
-Jim works with Rebuild Superior while still maintaining a consulting business and a historic commercial building.
-He participates in Superior civic organizations, including the Legends of Superior Trails and the Rotary Club.
+Jim maintains a consulting business, a historic commercial building, and works part-time for the Town of Superior.
+He participates in Superior civic organizations, including Rebuild Superior, the Legends of Superior Trails, and the Rotary Club.